asuengineering/pitchfork-glide/README.md

 This plugin contains blocks that are constructed with the use of Advanced Custom Fields Pro.

 - The ACF Pro plugin is also required by the Pitchfork theme.
-- The theme contains a script which will prompt the user to install this plugin upon theme activation.
 - ASU Engineering provides a licensed copy of this plugin within its standard distribution of WordPress on the Pantheon hosting platform.

-Plugin updates can optionally be managed from the admin dashboard through the use of [Git Updater](https://git-updater.com/).
+Plugin updates can optionally be managed from the admin dashboard through the use of [Git Updater](https://git-updater.com/) or [WP Pusher](https://wppusher.com).

 ## Includes

+- This plugin implements styles and cofigurations of the [Glide.js](https://glidejs.com/) library that can be found within the [UDS React Core library](https://asu.github.io/asu-unity-stack/@asu/unity-react-core/).
+- However, the `@asu/unity-react-core` library is not a dependency and is never included or enqueued directly.

 ## Development

-- Run `npm install` and `composer install` prior to local development.
+- Run `npm install` prior to local development.
-- SASS and JS compile & watch tasks are triggered via WP-Gulp and `npm start` from the project root.
+- SASS and JS compile & watch tasks are triggered via Gulp-WP and `npx gulp-wp` from the project root.

 ## Release Notes